pate0672/pate0672/README.md

 - 🤝   I’m looking forward to make an amazing connection with you on [LinkedIn](https://www.linkedin.com/in/know-rishi-patel/).
 - 💬   I love connecting with amazing people.
 - ⚡   Favourite Quote: “Always work hard on something uncomfortably exciting.” ― Larry Page
 -     Alrighty, back to work!
-Nice to meet you:)
+Nice to meet ya:)